-A year ago the highly acclaimed original "Carry Me Home: A Reggae Tribute to Gil Scott-Heron and Brian Jackson" from The Archives was released.
+A year ago, The Archives released the critically acclaimed original Carry Me Home: A Reggae Tribute to Gil Scott-Heron and Brian Jackson.
 A big budget production by Eric Hilton (one half of Thievery Corporation) and Darryl “Trane” Burke.
-Superbly rehearsed, recorded and marketed reggae retro sound. the Dub-Version was only a matter of time.
+Superbly performed, recorded and marketed reggae retro sound.
+The Dubversion was only a matter of time.
 Now it is available: "Carry Me Home Dub“By The Archives (Montserrat House).
 The big budget can be heard with every note.
 Everything is just right in terms of sound.
-And yes, of course it is more real Dub, although it is not uncommon for vocals to be heard.
-But the music has nothing to do with sound system nights.
-It wants to be played on Sunday mornings at breakfast or at a neat - but cool – dinner.
-It is about "sophisticated" Dub, tasteful and stylish.
-But all too often there is also a bit of boredom inherent in “high-quality” works.
-Everything is calculated, appropriate and balanced, reflective and intellectual.
+And yes, of course it is more real Dub, although not infrequently vocals can also be heard.
+But the music has nothing to do with Sound System nights.
+She wants to be played at breakfast on Sunday mornings, or at a sophisticated – but cool – dinner.
+These are "level" Dub, tasteful and stylish.
+But all too often, there is a bit of boredom inherent in “sophisticated” works.
+Everything is calculated, reasonable and balanced, reflected and intellectual.
 There is simply a lack of what is fun: hard contrasts, surprising, sometimes disruptive ideas, courage and daring.
-So I'm not sure how to rate the album.
-It is undoubtedly of absolutely high quality, but I don't have much fun listening to it.
-Phew!
+So I don't really know how to rate the album.
+It is undoubtedly of absolutely high quality, but I don't have a lot of fun listening to it. phew!
 Maybe I just lack the level.